 I’m all for supporting British brands, especially ones that were set up by two 40+ women (as is the case with Finery).
 Whilst I do find a few of their pieces hit-and-miss (when you have edgy pieces they often look amazing on one person and not good on the next), overall their collections are always pretty exciting.
 Every season I add a ton of Finery items I love to my (money-no-object) wish list.

-Thankfully Finery offer international delivery (see here for minimum spend to get free delivery to your country).
+Thankfully Finery offer international delivery.
 Delivery is free in the UK over £100 and returns are free, but be warned they don’t send out returns labels, you have to print them yourself.
 If you work from home like me and don’t have a printer it’s awkward – find someone to forward the email to, ask them to print it, get them to bring the label round to you… Definitely something to bear in mind, especially when the returns period is only 14 days.